Ionosphere

 The ionosphere (/aɪˈɒnəˌsfɪər/) is the ionized part of the upper atmosphere of Earth, from about 48 km to 965 km above sea level, a region that includes the thermosphere and parts of the mesosphere and exosphere.
 The ionosphere is ionized by solar radiation.
 It plays an important role in atmospheric electricity and forms the inner edge of the magnetosphere.
 It has practical importance because, among other functions, it influences radio propagation to distant places on Earth.
-Travel through this layer also impacts GPS signals, resulting in effects such as deflection in their path and delay in the arrival of the signal.
+Travel through this layer also affects GPS signals, deflecting their paths and delaying their arrival.

 History of discovery

 As early as 1839, the German mathematician and physicist Carl Friedrich Gauss postulated that an electrically conducting region of the atmosphere could account for observed variations of Earth's magnetic field.
 Sixty years later, Guglielmo Marconi received the first trans-Atlantic radio signal on December 12, 1901, in St. John's, Newfoundland (now in Canada) using a 152.4 m kite-supported antenna for reception.
 The transmitting station in Poldhu, Cornwall, used a spark-gap transmitter to produce a signal with a frequency of approximately 500 kHz and a power of 100 times more than any radio signal previously produced.
-The message received was three dots, the Morse code for the letter S. To reach Newfoundland the signal would have to bounce off the ionosphere twice.
+The message received was three dits, the Morse code for the letter S. To reach Newfoundland the signal would have to bounce off the ionosphere twice.
 Dr. Jack Belrose has contested this, however, based on theoretical and experimental work.
 However, Marconi did achieve transatlantic wireless communications in Glace Bay, Nova Scotia, one year later.

 In 1902, Oliver Heaviside proposed the existence of the Kennelly–Heaviside layer of the ionosphere which bears his name.
 Heaviside's proposal included means by which radio signals are transmitted around the Earth's curvature.
 Also in 1902, Arthur Edwin Kennelly discovered some of the ionosphere's radio-electrical properties.

 In 1912, the U.S. Congress imposed the Radio Act of 1912 on amateur radio operators, limiting their operations to frequencies above 1.5 MHz (wavelength 200 meters or smaller).
 The government thought those frequencies were useless.
 This led to the discovery of HF radio propagation via the ionosphere in 1923.

 In 1925, observations during a solar eclipse in New York by Dr. Alfred N. Goldsmith and his team demonstrated the influence of sunlight on radio wave propagation, revealing that short waves became weak or inaudible while long waves steadied during the eclipse, thus contributing to the understanding of the ionosphere's role in radio transmission.